 As you visit Virginia Beach’s public libraries this summer you’ll find the usual: books, e-books, CDs and plenty of free events as part of the Summer Reading Challenge

 .
 But at four libraries, Central, Bayside, Kempsville and Princess Anne, you can also pick up fresh produce.

-Once a week, local farmers will set up stands at the libraries, offering fresh, locally-grown fruit and vegetables for purchase.
+Local farmers set up stands each week, offering fresh, locally-grown fruit and vegetables for purchase.
+Here are the details:

-Vaughan Family Produce will be at Kempsville Area Library, Tuesdays, 10 a.m. to 2 p.m., beginning June 4.
+Vaughan Family Produce - Kempsville Area Library, Tuesdays, 10 a.m. to 2 p.m.

 Virginia Beach Public Library and the Virginia Beach Agriculture Department have partnered to provide citizens with another convenient access point to purchase local farm products.
 Produce will vary by location and by what’s in season, including summer favorites like greens, lettuce, melon, tomatoes, sweet corn and strawberries to name a few.
 Specialty items like jam and salsa will also be available.